-Our international Master program in Middle Eastern Studies (120.0 credits) draws on the interdisciplinary contemporary research conducted at the Center for Middle Eastern Studies (CMES).
-Our main research areas are democratization and social development; migration, multicultural societies and minorities; environment and sustainable development along with religion, processes of interpretation and identity formation.
+Our international MA programme in Middle Eastern Studies (120.0 credits) draws on the interdisciplinary research conducted at the Center for Middle Eastern Studies (CMES).
+Our main research areas are democratization and social development; migration, multicultural societies and minorities; environment and sustainable development; and religion, processes of interpretation and identity formation.
 To find out more go to Master's studies.

-As CMES continues to grow, we are constantly looking to cooperate with academic institutions, companies and governments to promote research on the Middle East and North Africa.
-We strongly believe that the best path to resolving the many problems within the region, appreciating everything it has to offer and living peacefully in a globalized world is through clear communication, cooperation and critical, perceptive understanding.
+As CMES continues to grow, we are constantly looking to cooperate with academic institutions, companies, and governments to promote research on the Middle East and North Africa.
+We strongly believe that the best path to resolving the many problems within the region, appreciating everything it has to offer, and living peacefully in a globalised world is through clear communication, cooperation, and critical, perceptive understanding.

-The knowledge researchers, students and society at large gain achieve from the interdisciplinary research at CMES contributes to better responding to challenges which emerge as diverse societies encounter each other in our globalized world.
+The knowledge researchers, students, and society at large gain achieve from the interdisciplinary research at CMES contributes to better responding to challenges which emerge as diverse societies encounter one other in our globalised world.